RyanCampbelljc/OpenGL-City/README.md

 A city I made in OpenGL with the help of a small engine called Wolf provided by my professor.
-All of my code is in the src folder.
+All of my code is in the src and data folder.

 https://github.com/RyanCampbelljc/OpenGL-City/assets/97364160/7508da39-9774-49e6-9d82-8a932eb8023b